-The research and discoveries relating to telomeres was recognized in 2009 with the Nobel Prize in Medicine.
+The research and discoveries relating to telomeres and telomerase were recognized with the Nobel Prize in Medicine in 2009.

-Three American scientists—Elizabeth Blackburn, Carol Greider and Jack Szostak— shared the prize for, as the Nobel Assembly declared,
+Three American scientists—Elizabeth Blackburn, Carol Greider and Jack Szostak— shared the prize for, as the Nobel Assembly stated,

-In their press release the Nobel Assembly stated:
+In their press release the Nobel Assembly declared:

 This year's Nobel Prize in Physiology or Medicine is awarded to three scientists who have solved a major problem in biology: how the chromosomes can be copied in a complete way during cell divisions and how they are protected against degradation.
 The Nobel Laureates have shown that the solution is to be found in the ends of the chromosomes – the telomeres – and in an enzyme that forms them – telomerase.

 The long, thread-like DNA molecules that carry our genes are packed into chromosomes, the telomeres being the caps on their ends.
 Elizabeth Blackburn and Jack Szostak discovered that a unique DNA sequence in the telomeres protects the chromosomes from degradation.
 Carol Greider and Elizabeth Blackburn identified telomerase, the enzyme that makes telomere DNA.
 These discoveries explained how the ends of the chromosomes are protected by the telomeres and that they are built by telomerase.